Why Clerk is the Default Choice for Auth and Subscriptions

 Clerk handles both authentication and payments natively.
 Putting those two systems together is incredibly powerful.
 It allows developers to define multiple payment tiers with fine-grained permissions without building custom middleware.
 It also works flawlessly across all platforms and coordinates login states across your entire ecosystem.

 The biggest pain point with Clerk has historically been the initial integration.
-It usually works perfectly but occasionally it fails in subtle ways.
+Most of the time it works; every so often it fails in subtle ways.
 I have watched Cursor, Claude Code, Codex, and Antigravity all get stuck on the exact same minute configuration problems.
 Even when porting logic between two nearly identical products I will run into edge cases that no AI coding agent can resolve automatically.
-I can always debug it myself but it is frustrating when standard infrastructure should be trivial to implement.
+I can always debug it myself.
+It still grates when standard infrastructure should be trivial to implement.

 To solve this integration friction Clerk recently launched a dedicated AI skill for coding agents.
 Released on January 29, 2026, this installable package seamlessy integrates with AI coding agents and provides them with specialized knowledge about Clerk authentication.
 Several engineers have told me they needed exactly this tool over the last two weeks.
 I completely agree with them.
 This capability would have saved me days of debugging over the last few months.